By Pam Kendall, Senior Analyst

 Why the Open Office?

-The most important thing to anyone who has ever worked a day in their life is respect.
+Respect is the most important thing to anyone who has ever worked a day in their life.
 On one hand, baby boomers want respect because they have worked hard and they have the experience that demands it.
-On the other hand, millennials want respect because they feel as though they have a lot to offer when they first enter the workforce.
-They just haven’t had a chance to prove it yet like their counterparts.
+On the other hand, millennials wish to respect because they feel they have a lot to offer when they first enter the workforce.
+They just haven’t had a chance to prove it like their counterparts.
 The open office is the perfect design to generate respect for all employees.
-No private offices, which means less intimidation for new employees and less entitlement for those in upper management.
+There are no private offices, which means less intimidation for new employees and less entitlement for those in upper management.

-Baby boomers, Generation Xers, and millennials working together requires communication and learning from all sides.
+Working together with baby boomers, Generation Xers, and millennials requires communication and learning from all sides.
 It’s a textbook combination when you think about it.
-What baby boomers lack in tech savviness, they more than make up for with experience and work ethic.
-What millennials lack in experience and focus (not a fact, just word on the street), they more than make up for with enthusiasm to learn and technology know-how.
-As for the middle generation, the Generation Xers help to bridge the distance between the other two generations.
-They’re able to use and understand enough technology which allows them to communicate with millennials and teach the baby boomers.
+What baby boomers lack in tech-savviness, they more than make up for experience and work ethic.
+What millennials lack in experience and focus (not a fact, just word on the street), they more than makeup for with enthusiasm to learn and technology know-how.
+As for the middle generation, Generation Xers help to bridge the distance between the other two generations.
+They can use and understand enough technology, allowing them to communicate with millennials and teach the baby boomers.

 And what better environment to encourage increased communications?
-In an open office, communication takes on a lot of different forms: in-person meetings, phone calls, and instant messages, just to name a few.
+In an open office, communication takes on a lot of different forms: in-person meetings, phone calls, and instant messages, to name a few.
 Whether you are principally engaged in in-person meetings or instant messaging, it doesn’t matter.
-The important part is that communication is constantly taking place in an open office.
+The important part is that communication occurs in an open office.
 You can just as easily walk over to the person you want to discuss something with as shoot them an instant message.
 Communication is an integral part of the open office.

 No Walls, No Gaps

-At the core of every baby boomer is experience and at the core of every millennial is potential.
-Throw in some Generation Xers with their “work hard, play hard” attitude and their willingness to change and you have a winning combination for an open office.
-If we can break down the barriers between work spaces, shouldn’t we be able to break down the barriers between generations?
+At the core of every baby boomer is experience, and at the core of every millennial is potential.
+Throw in some Generation Xers with their “work hard, play hard” attitude and willingness to change, and you have a winning combination for an open office.
+If we can break down the barriers between workspaces, shouldn’t we be able to break down the barriers between generations?